Emanation Graph: A Plane Geometric Spanner with Steiner Points: Introduction

+In the following we describe further background literature related to the planar spanners (both with and without Steiner points).

 The literature on geometric spanners is rich and there are many approaches to construct geometric spanners and meshes.
-We refer the reader to~\cite{DBLP:journals/comgeo/BoseS13} and~\cite{DBLP:conf/imr/Owen98} for the surveys on geometric spanners and mesh generation, respectively.
-Emanation graph was motivated by a well-studied question in this context: Given a set $P$ of $n$ points in the plane, can we compute a planar spanner $G = (V,E)$ of $P$ with small size, degree, spanning ratio and few Steiner points?
-There are fewer approaches known for constructing planar spanners with Steiner points compared to the vast literature on planar geometric spanners that do not use them.
+We refer the reader to~\cite{DBLP:journals/comgeo/BoseS13} and~\cite{DBLP:conf/imr/Owen98} for surveys on geometric spanners and mesh generation, respectively.

-Dehkordi \emph{et al.}~\cite{DehkordiFG15} proved that any set of $n$ points admit a planar angle-monotone graph of width $90^\circ$' with $O(n)$ Steiner points.
-Since an angle monotone graph of width $\alpha$ is a $1/\cos(\alpha /2)$-spanner~\cite{angle-mono}, this implies the existence of a $\sqrt{2}$-spanner with $O(n)$ Steiner points, which may contain vertices of unbounded degree.
-Lubiw and Mondal~\cite{JGAA-494} examined angle-monotone graphs of larger width with Steiner points.
-In both cases the constant hidden in the $O(\cdot)$ notation is large.
-Hamedmohseni~\emph{et al.}~\cite{hamedmohseni2018} showed that for $k=1$, the lower and upper bound on the spanning ratio of the emanation graphs is $3$ and $\sqrt{10}$, respectively.
-They also proved that for a sufficiently large $n$ there exists an emanation graph of grade $k$ and $n$ vertices with spanning ratio $\frac{2+\sin(\frac{\pi}{2^k})}{1+\cos(\frac{\pi}{2^k})}$, and the spanning ratio of every emanation graph with $r$ rays where $r = 4q+2$ and $q\ge 1$, is at most $\frac{1}{\sin (\pi/r) \sin (\pi/2r)}$.
+Delaunay graphs are one of the most studied plane geometric spanners.
+Chew~\cite{DBLP:journals/jcss/Chew89} showed that the $L_1$-metric Delaunay graph is a $\sqrt{10}$-spanner, which was later improved to 2.61 by Bonichon et al.~\cite{DBLP:journals/comgeo/BonichonGHP15}.
+There have been several attempts to find tight spanning ratio for Delaunay triangulations ($L_2$-metric Delaunay graphs)~\cite{DBLP:journals/comgeo/BoseDLSV11,DBLP:journals/dcg/DobkinFS90,DBLP:journals/dcg/KeilG92}.
+The currently best known upper and lower bound on the spanning ratio of the Delaunay triangulation are $1.998$~\cite{delauUpper} and $1.5932$~\cite{delauLower}, respectively.